mdeinum/spring-training/31-spring-boot-jdbc/README.md

         return book;
       }
     ```
 3. Now re-run the `LibraryApplication` and it should still work as it did before.
 However with a lot less boilerplate code.
+4. Try to rewrite the `JdbcBookRepository` into using the `JdbcClient` instead of the `JdbcTemplate`.

 Spring Boot and Auto-Configuration
 ---
 1. Open the `LibraryApplication` and remove the added `@Bean` methods